Caryndcarter/vehicles/README.md

 ## Installation

-After downloading or cloning this repo, make sure you have Node installed and run ``node init -y`` to instantiate your application as a Node app.
+After downloading or cloning this repo, make sure you have Node installed to instantiate your application as a Node app.
 Make sure your package.json file has a "type" "module" listed in it.
-Install the fs and inquirer packages with ``npm install inquirer`` and ``npm install typescript``.
+Install the packages with ``npm install inquirer`` and ``npm install typescript``.
 Run the application in the develop folder with ``npm run build`` or ``npm run start``, depending.

 ## Usage